 If you are unable to attend a tryout or tryouts, please contact us @ firstname.lastname@example.org or call 901-603-1119.

 Age Groups, Dates, & Times

-The ASA organization is committed to form as many age specific teams as qualified player numbers allow, in an effort to provide all players an opportunity to play competitive soccer.
-In the event there are not enough qualified players to form a complete age specific team, the coaches and Executive Director will pursue options including double-rostering of players or age combinations in an effort to provide all players an opportunity to participate in the competitive program.
+The ASA organization is committed to forming as many age-specific teams as qualified player numbers allow, in an effort to provide all players an opportunity to play competitive soccer.
+In the event, there are not enough qualified players to form a complete age-specific team, the coaches and Executive Director will pursue options including double-rostering of players or age combinations in an effort to provide those players an opportunity to participate in the competitive program.

 Team rosters are formed based on the coach’s assessment of the individual player’s current level.
 Young players progress at different rates; therefore, as the level of development changes, the coach may reorganize players and teams so that players can progress at a more accelerated rate.

 Tryout Tips for Players & Parents

 Tryouts can be a very stressful time for young athletes and parents.
 Preparing your child and yourself for this process can help take some of that stress away.
 I have listed below some tips on what the coaches will be looking for and not looking for during tryouts to help better prepare your child.
 Your child’s technical ability will not be any better during tryouts than it is right now, but the tips below can help them have more success in areas that are important.